 It is dedicated to telling the innovation stories and insights that provide the understanding of the value and growth opportunities that can come from exploring innovation ecosystems and the platforms that drive them.

 Jeffrey Phillips and Paul Hobcraft have been collaborating for a number of years around their shared passion for innovation.
 In this time they have developed and collaborated around different frameworks and thinking that is available for all to read and hopefully adopt within their own innovation practice.

-It will explore ecosystems, the delivery mechanisms of platforms along with other collaborative methods and push towards the new need of today, to deliver a seamless total solution that provides customers what they are constantly asking for, to solve their connected needs.
+This site explores ecosystems, the delivery mechanisms of platforms, along with other collaborative methods and pushes towards the new need of today, to deliver a seamless total solution that provides customers what they are constantly asking for, to solve their connected needs.

 This has included “collaborative-innovation-reference-framework” (paper one) that argues for the establishment of the-need-for-a-common-framework-model-for-innovation-management (paper two) and they developed this as a Collaborative Innovation Reference Framework.
 It can be found at http://cirf.pbworks.com and explores the necessary business architecture, provides a detailed innovation reference framework and examines the different innovation types through a unique lens.